fullStackOasis/android-glide-large-bitmap/README.md

     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

 Here's a screenshot of the app showing an embedded image.
 You can cycle through three screens of images in the app.
 Two are embedded - one png and one jpg - and one is from a URL.
+[Here's a link to a YouTube video that demos the app in action.](https://youtu.be/5owi4-praig)

 <img src="https://github.com/fullStackOasis/android-glide-large-bitmap/raw/main/screen.png"/>